 Large welcome bonuses might be tempting, but don't choose a card specifically for the bonus, especially if you realistically can't meet the requirements to benefit from it.

 Does the rewards system make sense for your spending habits?
 Briefly mentioned above, high point reward offers often look appealing, but are only practical if they match your spending habits.
-For instance, the Marriott Rewards® Premier Plus Credit Card sounds like a great deal with its 6X Points Per $1 Spent at participating Marriott Rewards and SPG hotels.
+For instance, the Marriott Rewards® Premier Plus Credit Card sounds like a great deal with its Earn 6X points for every $1 spent at over 6,700 participating Marriott Rewards and SPG hotels and 2X points everywhere else.
 It is a good deal, but only if you frequently stay at Marriott Rewards® or SPG® hotels.
 Otherwise, because of its $95 annual fee, this card doesn't make sense for everyone.

 Consider the value of the extra perks.
 This is where the questions you asked yourself above really come in handy.
 If you don't travel out of the country often, a card with no international fees might not be necessary for you.
 If you hardly ever fly, a card with luggage protection will probably make no difference.
 If you're more of a budget traveler, premium travel benefits might not be high on your priority list, etc. Naturally, credit card companies like to flaunt the greatest perks of their cards to lure you in, but don't let frilly extras that you might not ever use distract you from what you really need from a credit card.